Azure/data-landing-zone/docs/DataOps.md

 Best practices for Git repositories should be adopted in order to enforce the use of branches and pull requests.
 This includes:

 * Securing the main branch
-* Using branches for changes, updates and imporvements
+* Using branches for changes, updates and improvements
 * Defining code owners, who have to approve pull requests, before merging them into the main branch
 * Validating branches through automated testing
 * Limiting the number of actions and persons in the team, who can trigger build and release pipelines